olekscode/Blog/posts/double-dispatch/index.md

 ![](figures/RockPaperScissorsDrawing.png)

 Let's implement this game in Python in a simple and naïve way.
-The game can be implemented as a function `play_rock_paper_scissors()` that takes two arguments.
+We can write a small function `play_rock_paper_scissors()` that takes two arguments.
 Each argument is a string with three possible values: `'Rock'`, `'Paper'`, or `'Scissors'`.
 The output of the function is also a string with four possible values `'Rock'`, `'Paper'`, `'Scissors'`, or `'Draw'`.

 ```Python
 def play_rock_paper_scissors(first_hand, second_hand):